khaors/geocompr/main.md

 ## Introduction {#intro-cv}

 Statistical learning is concerned with the use of statistical and computational models for identifying patterns in data and predicting from these patterns.
-Because of its original as a statistical programming language, statistical learning is one of R's great strengths R (see section \@ref(software-for-geocomputation)).
+Due to its origins, statistical learning is one of R's great strengths R (see section \@ref(software-for-geocomputation)).
 Applying statistical techniques to geographic data has been an active topic of research for many decades, within the overlapping fields of Geostatistics and Spatial Statistics [@diggle_modelbased_2007; @gelfand_handbook_2010] and the vibrant sub-field of point pattern analysis [@baddeley_spatial_2015].

 It would be impossible to cover all the content in these large fields, which are built on well-established theory and implementations in packages such as **spatstat**.